fluiddyn/transonic/README.rst

-Transonic is a pure Python package (requiring Python >= 3.6) to easily accelerate modern Python-Numpy code with different accelerators (like Cython, `Pythran <https://github.com/serge-sans-paille/pythran>`_, Numba, Cupy, PyTorch, Uarray, etc...) opportunistically (i.e. if/when they are available).
+Transonic is a pure Python package (requiring Python >= 3.6) to easily accelerate modern Python-Numpy code with different accelerators (like Cython, `Pythran <https://github.com/serge-sans-paille/pythran>`_, Numba, Cupy, PyTorch, JAX, Pyccel, Uarray, etc...) opportunistically (i.e. if/when they are available).

 **The accelerators are not hard dependencies of Transonic:** Python codes using Transonic run fine without any accelerators installed (of course without